AlienEngineer/VirtualObjects/README.md

 ***

 ### Performance
-Verified on unit-tests using NUnit on a I7 intel 3.07Ghz 18Gb RAM.
+Verified on unit-tests using NUnit on a intel i7 3.07GHz 18Gb RAM and intel i7-3537U 2.0GHz 8Gb RAM.

 * VO Version 1.1